JonasOttoGH/NZCrashSatistics/README.md

 # NZCrashSatistics
 A dashboard based on the New Zealand crash statistics from 2000-2023 using SQL and PowerBI.
 Data is recorded by the NZ Police Department and then handed to the Ministry of Transport.
-Public access to certain limited data collected can be found on the official Ministry of transport website for public viewing.
+Public access to data collected can be found on the official Ministry of transport website for public viewing.

-Limitations of project: Although there was more than sufficient data, there was no crash data (except for year) and no data on civilians like other global public crash data.
-Therefore, I found data quick limited in creating a comprehensive dashboard.
+Project Limitations: Although there was more than a sufficient amount of data, the data set only contained the year of the crash (no month or standardised date).
+Additionally, no data on civilians was available like other global public crash datasets.
+Therefore, I found data was quite limited in creating a comprehensive dashboard.

 Prepare: